It's a Fact! Developing Non-Fiction Reading Skills Grades 1-3

 Each subject area covers the following reading format:

-- which develops comprehension, analysis, application, and critical thinking skills during the reading of the passage.
+- develops comprehension, analysis, application, and critical thinking skills during the reading of the passage.

-- which focuses on comprehension, summary, and evaluation skills after the passage has been read.
+- focuses on comprehension, summary, and evaluation skills after the passage has been read.

 Story topics include: